Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference: Numerical Results for MAS and HUX Solar Wind Models

 \section{Numerical Results for MAS and HUX Solar Wind Models}

-We apply the sOpInf methodology to learn low-dimensional models for the solar wind velocity predicted by the HUX and MAS models described in Section~\ref{sec:sw-model}.
+We apply the sOpInf methodology to learn low-dimensional models for the ambient solar wind radial velocity predicted by the HUX and MAS models described in Section~\ref{sec:sw-model}.
 We consider a specific event of interest and give some background on that event in Section~\ref{sec:physical-relevance}.
-In Section~\ref{sec:data-computational-enviroment-etc} we give details on the data and implementation.
+In Section~\ref{sec:data-computational-enviroment-etc}, we give details on the data and implementation.
 Section~\ref{sec:hux-numerical-results} and Section~\ref{sec:mas-equator-results} present the sOpInf two-dimensional steady results trained on HUX and MAS equatorial plane data, respectively.
+Section \ref{sec:mhd-full-sun-results} presents sOpInf three-dimensional steady results trained on the full-Sun MAS results.
 Section~\ref{sec:comparison-of-streamlines} compares sOpInf and HUX reconstruction of MAS equatorial plane streamlines.
-Lastly, Section \ref{sec:mhd-full-sun-results} presents sOpInf three-dimensional steady results trained on the full-Sun MAS results.
+Lastly, Section~\ref{sec:model-form} discusses the choice of ROM model form.
 The public repository \url{https://github.com/opaliss/Space-Weather-ROM} contains a collection of Jupyter notebooks in Python~3.9 containing the code and data used in this study.